Elvis Costello pens lengthy, heartfelt message in tribute to John Prine

 Costello added: “If John Prine had only written his initial self-titled album, his place among America’s great songwriters would be secure.”

-Elsewhere, the musician remembered joining forces with Prine in 2002 for ‘A Concert For A Landmine Free World’ event. ” which had been set up US peace advocate and veteran Bobby Muller.
+Elsewhere, the musician remembered joining forces with Prine for ‘A Concert For A Landmine Free World’ in 2002.
+The event had been set up US peace advocate and veteran Bobby Muller.

 “…John himself sang different songs from his catalogue every night, always casting a spell to which the others would have to respond,” Costello said.
 “There was never a heavy hand to the way his voice or his songs connected to the objective of the tour.”